 Whatever it is you are looking for; chances are Porto will have it on offer.
 If you keep things like this in mind when looking at the destinations, it is sure to make settling on the one that’s right for you substantially easier than it otherwise would be.

-So, now that you have a clearer idea of exactly what you’re looking for from your ideal destination, I’m going to show you what I believe are the 10 best areas in Porto.
+So, now that you have a clearer idea of exactly what you’re looking for from your ideal destination, I’m going to show you what I believe are the 10 best areas and hotels in Porto.
 I’ll explain what each one offers and who will benefit from staying there, to hopefully help you make up your mind once and for all.

-Where to Stay in Porto Map
+Best Areas to Stay in Porto Map

 To see more detail of where to stay in Porto map, go to google map;